 The lumber shortage spurred by the COVID-19 pandemic isn't letting up.
 It's quite the opposite: It's getting worse.
 As of the week of March 11, the price of lumber per thousand board feet is at $1,044, according to Random Lengths.
-That's an all-time high, and up 188% since the onset of the pandemic.
-The National Association of Home Builders calculates that current lumber prices are adding at least $24,000 to the price tag of a typical new single-family home.
+That's an all-time high and up 188% since the onset of the pandemic.
+The National Association of Home Builders calculates that current lumber prices add at least $24,000 to the price tag of a typical new single-family home.

 This price shock is a classic example of the supply and demand curve.
-On one hand supply has fallen as a result of COVID-19 restrictions hampering sawmills, while quarantining Americans pursuing home renovations or do-it-yourself projects increase the demand for timber.
-The matter is made worse by low interest rates and tight existing home inventory which has caused new home builders to ramp up production.
-The demand for new homes is so high that even during an economic crisis we hit a 14-year high in new housing starts in December.
+On one hand, supply has fallen as a result of COVID-19 restrictions hampering sawmills, while quarantining Americans pursuing home renovations or do-it-yourself projects increases the demand for timber.
+The matter is made worse by low interest rates and tight existing home inventory, which has caused new home builders to ramp up production.
+The demand for new homes is so high that even during an economic crisis, we hit a 14-year high in new housing starts in December.

-Jalbert told Fortune a lumber correction will come, the only question is when.
+Jalbert told Fortune a lumber correction would come; the only question is when.
 If the vaccine rollout is successful, he says, some price relief should come later this year.

 Jalbert also sees lumber supply increasing this year as new producers, particularly in the South, get into the business.
 The record prices are hard to resist for producers.
 That expected ramp-up in production, he says, should continue into 2022 and 2023.

 But what about sky-high demand?
 Jalbert says home building remains strong and has a "pretty deep pipeline" into late 2021 or even early 2022.
 So don't expect the price relief to come from construction.